 The unmistakeable Roche Mazet touch comes from thorough selection.
 Pays d’Oc is a vast mosaic of wine growing situations and conditions.
 Roche Mazet picks out the places where the best of each grape variety is expressed and carefully blends them together with respect and great passion.
 While each Roche Mazet wine is a varietal, it is made up of a selection of fruit of that grape variety, a blend of different interpretations from different terroirs.

 Finally, you recognise the Roche Mazet touch through a unique tasting experience.
-It is a 8-chapter story made up of 8 varietals with three further sparkling offerings : two reds made from Merlot and Cabernet-Sauvignon, three rosés using Syrah, Merlot and Grenache-Cinsault, two whites made from Chardonnay and Sauvignon, and three sparkling wines made from Syrah, Chardonnay and Muscat Demi-Sec.
+It is a 6-chapter story made up of 6 varietals : two reds made from Merlot and Cabernet-Sauvignon, three rosés using Syrah, Merlot and Grenache-Cinsault, two whites made from Chardonnay and Sauvignon.
 The Roche Mazet collection is a very elegant way to tour Pays d’Oc wines.

 The Languedoc-Roussillon region snuggles up to the Mediterranean coast and includes the Pyrénées-Orientales, Aude, Hérault and Gard départements.
 It contains a vast mosaic of different wine growing situations and conditions.
 Its closeness to the sea, its wild countryside and the way Man has left his mark on this region make it a premium holiday destination as well as being the world’s leading wine growing area.